 Raising children together can be one of the biggest blessing as well as a litmus test for a relationship.
 First of all, these tiny humans can take up so much space in your life and mind that your bond with your SO takes a back seat.
 To top it, if you disagree on parenting styles and what values to inculcate in your children, it can be a recipe for disaster.

+You end up making parenting mistakes and blame each other for that.
 Discuss these things before you take the plunge into parenthood and you can dodge a major bullet.

 11. Jealousy is one of the common relationship problems